 Background.
 “Many thousands are in want of common necessaries; hundreds of thousands are in want of common comforts.” is a quotation from A Christmas Carol (Stave 1).
 A Christmas Carol is a novella, or short story, written by Charles Dickens and first published in the Christmas of 1843.
 Context.
 Ebenezer Scrooge is visited in […]

 Background.
 “I have always thought of Christmas time … as a good time; a kind, forgiving, charitable, pleasant time; the only time I know of, in the long calendar of the year, when men and women seem by one consent to open their shut-up hearts freely, and to think of people below them as if […]

 Background.
 “If man you be in heart, not adamant, forbear that wicked cant until you have discovered What the surplus is, and Where it is.
 Will you decide what men shall live, what men shall die?” is a quotation taken from A Christmas Carol (Stave 3).
 A Christmas Carol is a novella, or short story, […]

 Background.
 “Business!
 Mankind was my business; charity, mercy, forbearance, and benevolence, were, all, my business.
 The deals of my trade were but a drop of water in the comprehensive ocean of my business!” is a quotation taken from A Christmas Carol (Stave 1).
 A Christmas Carol is a novella, or short story, written by Charles […]

 Background.
-“Charity begins at home, and justice begins next door.” is a quotation taken from the novel Martin Chuzzlewit (Chapter 27).
-Martin Chuzzlewit, was the sixth novel by Charles Dickens originally published between 1843 and 1844.
+“Charity begins at home, and justice begins next door.” is a quotation taken from Martin Chuzzlewit (Chapter 27).
+Martin Chuzzlewit was the sixth novel by Charles Dickens originally published between 1843 and 1844.
 Context.
 Quotation said by the character Montague Tigg, speaking to Jonas Chuzzlewit.
-Montague Tigg is a down-on-his-luck rogue […]
+Montague Tigg is a down-on-his-luck rogue at the […]